fyngyrz/aa_sqlite/README.md

 But.
 Most database operations are very straightforward.
 You want to issue a single command to the database, or a query.
-Perhaps you want to write a bunch of data and then commit it all at once so that the database doesnât contain part of the data from a more complex transaction.
+Perhaps you want to write a bunch of data and then commit it all at once so that the database doesn't contain part of the data from a more complex transaction.
 You need to know if something went wrong, and if it did, what it was.
-Those are by far the most common use cases for me, and I suspect thatâs true for others as well.
+Those are by far the most common use cases for me, and I suspect that's true for others as well.

 Frankly, it's difficult enough dealing with the SQL query language itself.
 Why make actually using it harder than it has to be?